WebAssembly/spec/md-proto/WebAssembly.md

 **Validation Algorithm:**
- - An entry is pushed onto the control-flow stack containing an empty type sequence, and a limit value of the current length of the type stack.
+ - An entry is pushed onto the control-flow stack containing an empty type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of false.

 > The `loop` instruction does not perform a loop by itself.
 It merely introduces a label that may be used by a branch to form an actual loop.